CareF/erwinjr/readme.md

 == For Arch Linux User ==

-community/python2-pyqwt package on the official source has some compiling bug, which will result in `Segmentation fault (core dumped)' when import PyQt4.Qwt5.
+community/python2-pyqwt package on the official source has some compiling bug, which will result in `Segmentation fault (core dumped)` when import PyQt4.Qwt5.
 See [bug report](https://bugs.archlinux.org/task/53918?project=5&cat%5B0%5D=33&string=python2-pyqwt)

 This can be fixed by building the package locally, using following commands:
 	asp export pacman community/python2-pyqwt